 There are two types of positions in federal electoral administration: positions staffed directly by Elections Canada and positions on teams established by returning officers in each electoral district for an election or referendum.
 Elections Canada is responsible for electoral administration at the national level, while returning officers are responsible for administering the electoral process in their ridings.

 Elections Canada normally employs several hundred people in its offices and distribution centre in Ottawa.
 These employees plan and prepare for electoral events and produce the reports required by the Canada Elections Act.

 During a general election, Elections Canada hires several hundred additional employees, who work for the entire election period, which lasts at least 36 days.
 Some of these employees may remain in their positions for a few weeks or months longer, depending on the projects they have been assigned.
-These additional employees work mainly at Elections Canada in Ottawa on the following tasks: support for returning officers, electoral logistics, communication with electors and, after the election, studies emerging from the electoral event and the preparation of reports.
+These additional employees work mainly at Elections Canada in Gatineau on the following tasks: support for returning officers, electoral logistics, communication with electors and, after the election, studies emerging from the electoral event and the preparation of reports.

 The returning officer, who is appointed by the Chief Electoral Officer, hires an average of 500 people during an election.
 Two groups of personnel report to the returning officer: office staff and election officers.